-Elder’s latest contributions show he recently received $1,000 from Bredefeld.
+Elder’s latest campaign filings show he recently received a $1,000 contribution from Bredefeld.

 During the rally, Elder said that Newsom has a great advantage in the race due to the millions of contributions he has received from public employees and teachers unions, Hollywood, and big tech in trying to fend off the recall.

-“He can raise and spend an unlimited amount of money, I cannot.
-I have expenditures limitations, he does not — already he’s raised $50 million dollars,” said Elder.
+“He can raise and spend an unlimited amount of money.
+I cannot.
+I have expenditure limitations.
+He does not — already he’s raised $50 million dollars,” said Elder.

-Politico reported earlier this month that while Elders leads in fundraising by Republican candidates, Newsom had raised $45 million through the end of July.
+Politico reported earlier this month that while Elder leads in fundraising among Republican candidates, Newsom had raised $45 million through the end of July.
 That was 10 times Elder’s $4.5 million.